-Both the Primary Deputy Probation Officer (in custody) and the Secondary DPO (in community) are members of the MDT and begin working with the youth and family/caregiver/supportive adults upon disposition.
-A Credible Messenger, through the Department of Youth Development, is assigned to work in collaboration with the DPO upon the youth's arrival at the facility.
+Both the Primary Deputy Probation Officer (DPO - in custody) and the Secondary DPO (in community) are members of the MDT and begin working with the youth and family/caregiver/supportive adults upon disposition.
+A Credible Messenger, through the Department of Youth Development, will be assigned to work in collaboration with the DPO, upon the youth's arrival at the facility.
 The Credible Messenger/Mentor Transformative Messenger and the Secondary DPO, as community experts, will be responsible for ensuring that community connections and supports are coordinated, comprehensive and immediately available upon the youth's release.
 They will work to support the family to ensure that necessary resources are in place prior to the youth's release.

-• Transition Planning - transition planning continues from disposition until release; the Primary and Secondary DPOs work together through the MDT process to coordinate services upon release from SYTF.
-The Credible Messenger collaboration with the Transition DPO has been implemented.
+Transition Planning - transition planning continues from disposition until release; the Primary and Secondary DPOs work together through the MDT process to coordinate services upon release from SYTF.
+The implementation of the Credible Messenger collaboration with the Transition DPO is pending and an update will be provided in the next Annual Plan update.